nginx/unit-docs/source/configuration.rst

           }

    * - :samp:`cgroup`
+     - Object;
+       defines the app's
-     - Object; defines the application's :ref:`cgroup <conf-app-cgroup>`.
+       :ref:`cgroup <conf-app-cgroup>`.

 A sample :samp:`isolation` object that enables all namespaces and sets mappings for user and group IDs:

 .. code-block:: json